felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 print($note); ## Outputs: 60
 ```

-If you’re unsure whether a variable has been assigned, you can check for `null`:
+If you’re unsure whether a variable has been assigned, you can check for `null` using [conditional statements](16_conditionals.md), which will be covered much later.
+Here's a preview:

 ```py
 if $note == null then print("$note variable is null");
 ```

-> This is a preview of [conditional statements](16_conditionals.md), which will be covered later.

 ---